 Why use stereo recording techniques at all?

 A single mic gives you mono: solid and reliable, but with no left-to-right placement.
 Stereo recording techniques use the small differences between two mic signals — differences in level, timing, or both — to recreate where sounds sit across the stereo field.
-That width is why a well-recorded acoustic guitar or drum overhead pair sounds three-dimensional instead of stuck in the middle.
+That width is why a well-recorded acoustic guitar or a drum overhead pair sounds three-dimensional instead of stuck in the middle.

 Before you commit to a method, decide two things: how wide you want the image, and whether the recording must stay mono-compatible (important for podcasts, club systems and phone speakers).
 Coincident techniques like XY collapse to mono cleanly; spaced pairs can suffer phase cancellation.
 If you are still getting your levels right, read our guide to gain staging first.